 Kindergarten to Performance Reviews

-The Words We Choose Convey Meaning Beyond Dictionary Definitions
+Why the Words We Choose Matter Part 2 – Beyond Dictionary Definitions

 The meaning of words and the context in which they are spoken or written have real impact.
 We internalize messages that are conveyed within the meaning of words chosen.

 Imagine for a moment that you are sitting at a kids’ baseball game.
 A group of 11 year old boys take the field.
 The sun is scorching, but they are eager to win the game.
 A rookie pitcher takes the mound.
 He draws back and slings the ball.
 The ball arches high and bounces an entire foot before the plate.
 The catcher throws up his face mask and scrambles to get to the ball.
 A runner is coming in from third.
 While the catcher is scrambling, you hear a group of men chuckling in the stands.
 One leans over to the other fathers sitting near by and says “Did you see that?
 That kids throws like a girl.” …

 Let that sink in for just a second.

 What hidden meaning is conveyed in this phrase?
 Have you ever heard anyone use this analogy to put down a boy that does something poorly?
 Have you ever heard anyone tease a boy about the way that he runs?
 What do people say?
 They often say “he runs like a girl.”
 Do you think there is any hidden meaning in these words?
 What do phrases like these say about girls and women?

 Think about the reality of this sentiment — if a boy performs poorly, people equate it to the way a girl would do it.
 This statement implies that girls performance is inferior – kids internalize and understand the social implications of these words often without realizing it.
 Always challenged the notion of #LikeAGirl by interviewing men and women, girls and boys about the meaning of these phrases.
 The short commercial they produced has a powerful message – Check it out here by clicking on the link #LikeAGirl by Always TM)